-When researching ways of how to improve your marketing strategy, look into what your competitors are doing to attract more customers.
+When researching ways to improve your marketing strategy, look into what your competitors are doing to attract more customers.
 Is what they’re doing working, or not?
 You needn’t reinvent the wheels; take what’s there and simply aim to make it better.
-See if your listed in the more than 70 location-based directories and if all your info is consistent.
-Get free scan here.)
+See if you’re listed in the more than 70 location-based directories and if all your info is consistent.
+Get a free scan here.)

 If they run ads on Facebook, or other platforms, look into their strategies and start cloning winning techniques.
 With the clients you already have, you might end up being in the front line of similar businesses in the locals.